freeradical13/freeradical13.github.io/index.md

 #### Tissues

 A [tissue][] is the smallest collections of similar cells that carry out a particular function, along with an [extracellular matrix][] that provides support for the tissue.
+The extracellular matrix is created by [fibroblast cells][].

 An [organ][] is a collection of tissues with similar function.

 A tract is a series of connected organs.

 A [lobe][] is a clearly visible division or extension of an organ.

+[Connective tissues][] (or fibrous tissues) are found between other tissue types and provide various functions such as structural support.
+Connective tissues are made of fibers, a gel-like substance called [ground substance][], and various cells.
+The fibers include elastic fibers and collagen.
+[Elastic fibers][] are bundles of [Elastin][] and [Microfibril][] proteins.
+[Collagen][] is a structural protein.

+[Keratin][] is a strong protein like Chitin that creates various structures in organisms.

 #### Hormones